f5devcentral/f5-big-iq-lab/docs/class1/module6/lab1.rst

 5. Click **Create**.

-6. Check the Application ``LAB_module6`` has been created.
+6. Check the application ``LAB_module6`` has been created.
 Click on it to see the application.
    You should see an application called ``legacy-app-service``.
 Notice the label *LEGACY* is showing on the applications grid/tile.
    This is an indication that this application was not created with a template, and will be treated as a **legacy** application.